MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 **How can I detect the installation through SCCM?**

-For SCCM, to detect the install use the following  registry detection rule:
+For SCCM, to detect the install, use the following registry detection rule:

 |Field|Value|
 |---|---|